fenago/pytest-quick-start-guide/python-testing-with-pytest/Lab_2.md

 ```

 The fixture, tmpdir, used in this example is a builtin fixture.
 You’ll learn all
-about builtin fixtures in Chapter 4, Builtin Fixtures, on page 73, and you’ll
+about builtin fixtures in Lab 4, Builtin Fixtures, on page 73, and you’ll
-learn about writing your own fixtures and how they work in Chapter 3, pytest
+learn about writing your own fixtures and how they work in Lab 3, pytest
 Fixtures, on page 51, including the autouse parameter used here.

 autouse as used in our test indicates that all tests in this file will use the fixture.
 The code before the yield runs before each test; the code after the yield runs
 after the test.
 The yield can return data to the test if desired.
 You’ll look at all
-that and more in later chapters, but here we need some way to set up the
+that and more in later labs, but here we need some way to set up the
 database for testing, so I couldn’t wait any longer to show you a fixture. (pytest
 also supports old-fashioned setup and teardown functions, like what is used
 in unittest and nose, but they are not nearly as fun.
 However, if you are